Galaxy S20 FE: This stellar phone is the best Samsung buy in 2020

 - Camera white balance can be hit and miss

-That's the same US price as the recently announced Google Pixel 5 (which is a little cheaper in the UK and Australia), but the S20 FE does offer benefits over the Pixel in the form of an additional telephoto lens, expandable storage and a more potent processor.
+Even if you're paying $700, that's the same US price as the recently announced Google Pixel 5 (which is a little cheaper in the UK and Australia).
+But the S20 FE does offer benefits over the Pixel in the form of an additional telephoto lens, expandable storage and a more potent processor.
 We'll have to wait to get the Pixel in our hands to work out exactly how these two stack up.

 But overall, the Galaxy S20 FE is not a revolution in mobile technology, but it's not designed to be.
 What it is is a solid all-round phone at a more affordable price.
 While it's still more expensive than phones like the iPhone SE and the OnePlus Nord, its better spec list makes it the phone to go for if you've got your heart set on a flagship, but just can't quite stomach emptying your entire bank account to get one.